Why does my head ache so much?

-Protein-packed plant foods: legumes (beans, peas, chickpeas, fava beans, lentils), soy and soy products (tofu, edamame, tempeh, TVP, soy milk, etc.), seitan, quinoa
+Protein-packed plant foods: legumes (beans, peas, chickpeas, fava beans, lentils), soy and soy products (tofu, edamame, tempeh, TVP, soy milk), seitan, quinoa.

-- Make sure your iron intake is sufficient - there are many plant-based iron sources, including legumes, soy products, certain leafy green vegetables, broccoli, iron-fortified cereals, whole grains, unhulled tahini, blackstrap molasses, dried fruits.
-Iron absorption is significantly increased by eating foods that contain vitamin C (fresh vegetables and fruit) at the same time as foods that contain iron, soaking and sprouting legumes and avoiding consuming coffee, tea (including herbal teas) and chocolate at the same time as foods that contain iron.
+- Make sure your iron intake is sufficient – there are many plant-based iron sources, including legumes, soy products, certain leafy green vegetables, broccoli, iron-fortified cereals, whole grains, unhulled tahini, blackstrap molasses, and dried fruits.
+Iron absorption is significantly increased by eating foods that contain vitamin C (fresh vegetables and fruit) at the same time as foods that contain iron, soaking and sprouting legumes, and avoiding consuming coffee, tea (including herbal teas), and chocolate at the same time as foods that contain iron.

 - Drink plenty of fluids – 8-10 cups per day for women and 10-12 cups for men.